Johnnie Johnston: Personal life and death

 Johnston was married five times, and had five children.

-One of his marriages was to actress Kathryn Grayson at an August 22, 1947 ceremony in Carmel, California.
-Grayson was his second wife.
+He married his second wife, actress Kathryn Grayson, at an August 22, 1947 ceremony in Carmel, California.
 On October 7, 1948, the couple's only child, daughter, Patricia Kathryn "Patty Kate" Johnston, was born.
 Grayson and Johnston separated on November 15, 1950.
 On October 3, 1951, Grayson was given a divorce from Johnston on the grounds of mental cruelty.

-Johnston's This Time for Keeps co-star, Esther Williams, claimed in her 1999 autobiography that while making the film, Johnston would read Grayson's intimate letters aloud to the girls in his fan club, including the "all-too-graphic details concerning what she liked about his love-making."
+Johnston's This Time for Keeps co-star, Esther Williams, claimed in her 1999 autobiography that while making the film, Johnston would read Grayson's intimate love letters aloud to the girls in his fan club, including the "all-too-graphic details concerning what she liked about love-making."

-Later, he operated a nightclub in New York City.

-On July 31, 1952, Johnston married Shirley I. Carmel in Greenwich, Connecticut.
-He died in 1996, aged 80.
+On July 31, 1952, Johnston married his third wife, Shirley I. Carmel, in Greenwich, Connecticut.

+He died in 1996, in Cape Coral, Florida, aged 80.